hl7au/au-fhir-childhealth/pages/_includes/intro.md

 **CDHR Release 1.0.0** scope is limited to following health interactions:

->**Consent to Participate**
+**Consent to Participate**
->This is an Administrative Health Interaction.It creates a consent record that indicates the consumers agreement to participate in the Child Digital Health Record initiative.
+This is an Administrative Health Interaction.It creates a consent record that indicates the consumers agreement to participate in the Child Digital Health Record initiative.

->**Consumer Audit View**
+**Consumer Audit View**
->This is an Administrative Health Interaction.It lets a consumer view an audit trail of consumers(representatives), , providers and organisations who have accessed their child health record, including the data sets viewed.
+This is an Administrative Health Interaction.It lets a consumer view an audit trail of consumers(representatives), , providers and organisations who have accessed their child health record, including the data sets viewed.

->**Child and Representative Registration**
+**Child and Representative Registration**
->This an Administrative Health Interaction.It creates a registration record for the child or representative in the CDHR system.
+This an Administrative Health Interaction.It creates a registration record for the child or representative in the CDHR system.

->**Health Check Assessment**
+**Health Check Assessment**
->This is a Clinical Health Interaction.It captures information related to health checks, screening or other health assessments which are conducted across Australia based on each jurisdictions' defined health check schedule.
+This is a Clinical Health Interaction.It captures information related to health checks, screening or other health assessments which are conducted across Australia based on each jurisdictions' defined health check schedule.

->**Newborn Delivery**
+**Newborn Delivery**
->This is a Clinical Health Interaction.It records all the identifying and clinical health information of a newbirth in the system.
+This is a Clinical Health Interaction.It records all the identifying and clinical health information of a newbirth in the system.
 This interaction forms the basis of the child’s longitudinal health record.

->**Withdrawal of Consent to Participate**
+**Withdrawal of Consent to Participate**
->This is an Administrative Health Interaction.It records a consumer's consent withdrawal to be part of the longitudinal child health record program.
+This is an Administrative Health Interaction.It records a consumer's consent withdrawal to be part of the longitudinal child health record program.

->**View Longitudinal Record**
+**View Longitudinal Record**
->This is an Administrative Health Interaction.It lets a clinician or consumer view a child's longitudinal health record in context of the child's clinical record or via the consumer app.
+This is an Administrative Health Interaction.It lets a clinician or consumer view a child's longitudinal health record in context of the child's clinical record or via the consumer app.

->**Consent Check**
+**Consent Check**
->This an Administrative Health Interaction.Prior to the creation of the Longitudinal Health record and during an attempt to access or view the Longitudinal Health record, a consent check to ensure the consent is current and active.
+This an Administrative Health Interaction.Prior to the creation of the Longitudinal Health record and during an attempt to access or view the Longitudinal Health record, a consent check to ensure the consent is current and active.

 For detailed description and complete list of profiles with relevant samples,refer [NCDHC Profiles]

-More details on the Australian Child Health Working Group are available here: https://confluence.hl7australia.com/display/CHWG/Child+Health+Working+Group
+More details on the Australian Child Health Working Group are available here: [Child Health Working Group](https://confluence.hl7australia.com/display/CHWG/Child+Health+Working+Group)

 ## Usage
 This document is a working specification that may be directly implemented by FHIR®© system producers.